dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   * `6` (default) - use the most discriminating induction heuristic.

-* `--track-print-effects - If true, a compiled method, constructor, or iterator is allowed to have print effects only if it is marked with
-   {{:print}}. (default false)
-   The legacy option was `-trackPrintEffects:<n>`) with values 0 or 1 for false and true.

 * `-allocated:<n>` - specify defaults for where Dafny should assert and assume `allocated(x)` for various parameters `x`, local variables `x`, bound variables `x`, etc. Lower `<n>` may require more manual